 Estonia has been a success story in terms of externalised assessment by independent awarding bodies, formed by professional associations.
-This small country has 104 awarding bodies that have issued more than 105,000 certificates, the equivalent of nearly seven million certificates in the Turkish context.
+This small country has 1184 awarding bodies that have issued more than 116,123 certificates26, the equivalent to more than seven million certificates in the Turkish context.
 Employers and ministries of labour in Russia, Kazakhstan, Ukraine, and Azerbaijan are aiming to establish similar systems in their countries and have, like Turkey and Estonia, started with the development of occupational standards.